GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

 By F. Esteban (@esteban82).
 November, 2024

-- This tutorial explain the basic aspect of doing animations with GTM.
+- This tutorial explain the basic aspect of doing animations with GMT.
 - It serve as a guide to help beginners understand and troubleshoot potential issues.
 - It explain basic aspect of the :gmt-module:`movie` and :gmt-module:`events` modules.